Savings and Benefits

-(System size in kW x postcode rating x number of years) rounded down to the nearest whole number
+(System size in kW x postcode rating x number of years) rounded down to the nearest whole number.

-The postcode rating for the Sunshine Coast and the rest of South East QLD is 1.382 and the maximum number of years you can claim STCs for is currently 14 although that will reduce by 1 on the 1st of January every year.
+The postcode rating for Sunshine Coast solar and the rest of South East QLD is 1.382 and the maximum number of years you can claim STCs for is currently 14 although that will reduce by 1 on the 1st of January every year.

 A 6.38kW solar system is eligible for 114 STCs calculated as follows: